ssbc/ssb-group-exclusion-spec/README.md

 ## 4.10.
 Tangles

 A "tangle" in scuttlebutt is a way to define a directed acyclic graph (DAG) of messages.
 You can read more about them in the [Tangle SIP].

 ### 4.10.1.
 Members tangle

-The purpose of this tangle is to track the group membership (for a  particular epoch of the group).
+The purpose of the members tangle is to group and partially order all messages that alter the group membership during a single epoch.
+A peer can calculate the Set of members in an epoch by [reducing] the messages in this tangle.
+Each epoch will have its own members tangle.
+The human-friendly name in the tangle data is the string `members`.

-We define the members tangle for some message ID `A`as:
+We construct the members tangle for some epoch `E` of a group `G` as:

-1. **candidate messages**:
+1. **Candidate messages**:
-   - the root message with id `A` so long as it has
-     ```javascript
-     content.tangles.members = { root: null, previous: null }
-     ```
-   - any messages where
-     ```javascript
-     content.tangles.members = { root: A, previous: [...] }
-     ```
+    - The message with `content.type` equal to `group/init` which started epoch `E`
+    - Any message published on the epoch feed for `E` where `content.type` is equal to `group/add-member`
+    - Any message published on the epoch feed for `E` where `content.type` is equal to `group/exclude`
-2. **recipe**:
+2. **Recipe**:
-    - a) the graph starts with the root message
-    - b) for the current tip(s) of the tangle
-        - find candidate messages which list that tip in the `previous` field
-          of their tangle data
-        - check that the graph contains each message in `previous`
-            - if it does, add it to the graph
-            - otherwise set it aside till the graph does contain them
-        - newly added messages to the tangle graph constitue new tips
-    - c) repeat (b) till you cannot grow the tangle further

-In the context of private groups, the addition to a particular epoch is always published to an earlier epoch (or in the case of the first epoch, to the Additions feed).
+    - If the candidate message has `content.type` equal to `group/init`, then the tangle data MUST be `{"root": null, "previous": null}`.
+    - Otherwise, the candidate message's tangle data MUST have `root` equal to the ID of the root message `R`, and `previous` SHOULD be an array of message IDs for all locally known "tips" of the tangle

+The diagram below shows an example of the members tangle for a group with only epoch zero.

 ```mermaid
 flowchart RL